PostHog/posthog.com/contents/docs/tutorials/aarrr-framework.md

 AARRR (Acquisition, Activation, Retention, Revenue, Referral) is a classic framework to establish end-to-end product tracking - this tutorial will help you figure out how to define each of these metrics for your product.

-> For products focussed on virality, it may be worth additionally tracking Growth Loops
+> For products focused on virality, it may be worth additionally tracking Growth Loops

 ## General rules